Sorting with Teams: Intuition for the Main Result

-We finally verify that our construction is indeed product countermonotonic.
-To see this, recall that product countermonotonicity is equivalent to increasing marginal products following (\ref{mwp}) and (\ref{e:stability_explicit}).
-Since top percentile $p \in [0,\underline{p})$ from the worker distribution is countermonotonically paired with identically ranked low-skill coworkers and high-value projects, the marginal worker product indeed increases for high-skill workers.
-For medium-skill workers, $p \in [\underline{p},\bar{p}]$, this follows as $x_1 x_2 z = \mathcal{C}$ implies that $x_2 z$ decreases with $x_1$.
-To prove that the marginal worker product also increases for low-skill workers under our construction, we use part (b) of Assumption \ref{assumption2} to prove Proposition \ref{prop:marginal_product} in \Cref{s:results}.

-In sum, the analysis of the discretized planning problem provides a candidate solution which follows a simple description.
-Pair very high skill workers with low skill workers on valuable firm projects, until, at some point, mediocre workers can be paired together with firms such that expected output losses are identical for all these triplets.
-This intuition informs the conjecture for the solution to planning problem (\ref{pp}) that we show is optimal.
+In sum, we provided intuition for the following solution.
+Pair high skill workers with low skill workers on valuable projects, until, at some point, mediocre workers can be paired with firms such that output losses are identical for all mediocre teams. \Cref{f:support} visualizes the support of this candidate solution with two workers.
+The countermonotonic sets corresponding to teams with high skill workers $x_{1}$ and $x_{2}$ is represented by $A_{1}B_{1}$ and $A_{2}B_{2}$, while the countermonotonic set that corresponds to teams with low value projects $z$ is $A_{3}B_{3}$.
+The mixed set is represented by $B_{1}B_{2}B_{3}$.